MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide/whats-new/edgehtml-17.md

 The Edge DevTools are also still available (`F12`) from within the browser (without the chooser panel).

-Decoupling the DevTools from Edge provides these UX and architectural advantages:
+Decoupling the DevTools from the browser provides these UX and architectural advantages:

 - The DevTools run in a separate app container sandbox from Microsoft Edge, providing better reliability for both.
 - The app provides easy switching between active DevTools instance tabs (rather than having to switch between open Edge tabs)